vk-cs/terraform-provider-vkcs/docs/resources/vkcs_images_image.md

     "raw", "iso".

-* `local_file_path` - (Optional) This is the filepath of the raw image file that will be uploaded to Glance.
+* `local_file_path` - (Optional) This is the filepath of the raw image file that will be uploaded to VKCS.
 Conflicts with `image_source_url`

 * `image_cache_path` - (Optional) This is the directory where the images will be downloaded.
 Images will be stored with a filename corresponding to the url's md5 hash.
 Defaults to "$HOME/.terraform/image_cache"

 * `image_source_url` - (Optional) This is the url of the raw image.
-The image will be downloaded in the `image_cache_path` before being uploaded to Glance.
+The image will be downloaded in the `image_cache_path` before being uploaded to VKCS.
     Conflicts with `local_file_path`.

 * `image_source_username` - (Optional) The username of basic auth to download `image_source_url`.